commial/experiments/windows-defender/ASR/README.md

 As we now have access to the actual checks made, we can search for bypasses.

-For instance, let's have a look at the GUID `3B576869-A4EC-4529-8536-B80A7769E899`, "Block Office applications from creating executable content".
+For instance, let's have a look at the GUID `3B576869-A4EC-4529-8536-B80A7769E899`, *Block Office applications from creating executable content*.

 Here is one of the concerned rule: